 - Maintain a laboratory certification program for the analysis in the drinking water matrix.
 This is done by the Quality Assurance Section.

-The National Primary Drinking Water Regulations adopted under the Safe Drinking Water Act, can be found in Title 40, Code of Federal Regulations Part 141; The rules that TCEQ adopts and implements can be found in 30 TAC 290.
+The National Primary Drinking Water Regulations adopted under the Safe Drinking Water Act, can be found in Title 40, Code of Federal Regulations Part 141; The rules that TCEQ adopts and implements can be found in 30 Texas Administrative Code 290.

 Primacy is a status that must be maintained.
 As EPA promulgates new regulations, primacy States must adopt the new requirements under State law and apply for primacy for those requirements.
 Primacy applications must include copies of applicable statutes and regulations; program description; description of enforcement procedures for the applicable regulations; Attorney General’s statement; and other relevant information.